A quantum fluctuation theorem for any Lindblad master equation: Introduction

+We then consider the fate of the FT when the interaction between the system of interest and its environment is explicitly taken into account, and the total dynamics for the combined system is unitary.
+We show that the FT in this case can be expressed in terms of a two-time correlation function involving the baths' entropy alone.
+Such a correlation function turns out to be equal to the transition probability of the system along the time-reversed dynamics.
+This result confirms the intimate connection between the FT and the lack of symmetry between the forward and backward dynamics.

+Moreover, we validate the results obtained in the first part of the paper: starting from the unitary dynamics we rederive the auxiliary master equation for the system in the same limit where the Lindblad master equation holds.
+We discuss explicitly the requirements for the local detailed balance to hold (or not), in connection with the interaction mechanisms between the system and the baths, and with the baths' properties.
+This analysis provides an operational approach to evaluate the entropy change in the bath and thus to test experimentally or numerically the proposed FT.

 Our quantum FT goes beyond the two-point measurement scheme: it requires an initial projection of the system in an arbitrary basis to estimate the initial system's entropy along a specific trajectory.
 The initial projection may also occur in the eigenbasis of the initial density matrix, thus preventing any measurement back-action.
-It also requires the continuous monitoring of the baths but not the final system's projection or the continuous measurement of the work done on the system for time-dependent Hamiltonians.
+It also requires the continuous monitoring of the baths but not the final system's projection or the continuous measurement of the work done on the system for time-dependent Hamiltonians (see Fig.~\ref{fig:setup}).
 As such, its experimental implementation may be easier than schemes based on two-point measurements.

 Moreover, a dissipative quantum Jarzynski equality (JE) \cite{CrooksJSTAT2008,CampisiPRL2009,AlbashPRE2013,SilaevPRE2014} can be derived in operator form, and the result of the classical stochastic thermodynamics can be immediately recovered for diagonal density matrices.
-Our approach is unifying as it provides a proof of the quantum FT for relevant physical situations, namely manipulated systems in contact with multiple heat baths, and allows a full description of the system's thermodynamics
+Our approach is unifying as it provides a proof of the quantum FT for relevant physical situations, namely, manipulated systems in contact with multiple heat baths, and allows a full description of the system's thermodynamics